VitorBarbosaDev/barbosathebarber/README.md

 ### Code Used

-The only code that I used that was directly copied and pasted with a few modifications was the hero image code from the loveRunning project and also the gallery page code from that same project.
-Everything else was trail and error until it worked.
+The only portions of code that I directly replicated with minor alterations were the hero image code and the gallery page code, both from the LoveRunning project.
+All other code was developed through a process of trial and error until successful.

 ### Content